DS-BootCamp-DSI-Columbia/AY2018-2019-Winter-Collaboratory-Faculty/Bootcamp-materials/Day2-Causal-Inference/lab_02.md

 1. Explore the options for `matchit` and try different matching algorithms with different parameters.
 You can see those options by entering `?matchit`.
 2. Try different ways of estimating the propensity score, for example using generalized additive models and the `mgcv` package.
 3. Try a nonparametric approach such as using the package `tmle`.
+4. Consider non-constant treatment effect models.
+You can modify any of the above by interacting `treat` with another variable (for example, adding `treat:age` to a formula).
+Calculating treatment effects becomes a bit harder, since you will then have to average the predictions across the sample population.

 #### Further Reading